istio/istio.io/content/docs/setup/kubernetes/install/helm/index.md

 {{< tip >}}
 These instructions assume the `istio-init` container will be used to setup `iptables` to redirect network traffic to/from Envoy sidecars.
-If you plan to customize the configuration to use `--set istio_cni.enabled=true`, you also need to ensure that a CNI plugin is installed.
+If you plan to customize the configuration to use `--set istio_cni.enabled=true`, you also need to ensure that a CNI plugin is deployed.
 Refer to [CNI Setup](/docs/setup/kubernetes/additional-setup/cni/) for details.
 {{< /tip >}}